-In settings where face coverings are required in England, there are some circumstances where people may not be able to wear a face covering.
-Please be mindful and respectful of such circumstances, noting that some people are less able to wear face coverings, and that the reasons for this may not be visible to others.
+In settings where face coverings are required in England there are some circumstances where people may not be able to wear a face covering.

+Please be mindful and respectful of such circumstances.
+Some people are less able to wear face coverings, and the reasons for this may not be visible to others.